digital-asset/daml/docs/source/concepts/ledger-topologies.rst

 ==========================

 This topology is a refinement of the previous one.
-The writer is split up into two stages.
+The writer (committer) is split up into two stages.
 The first stage performs the integrity checks that can be parallelized (namely, :ref:`conformance <da-model-conformance>` and :ref:`authorization <da-model-authorization>`).
 Due to parallelization, this stage can be scaled out horizontally.
 The second stage performs the :ref:`consistency <da-model-consistency>` check.